YoloWingPixie/lsobot/README.md

 # LsoBot
 A log scrapper for DCS World that checks for new carrier landing grades made by humans and sends them to Discord.
 LsoBot is a Powershell script that runs at regular intervals using Powershell's scheduled job function.
 It then formats its results and sends them to Discord via Discord's webhook API.

+By running as a scheduled job, LsoBot runs silently in the background on Windows and it will persist between reboots.
+It has no dependencies that do not already ship with modern versions of Windows.

 # Installation

 ## Requirements